pratikdebbrman/API/README.md

 Run create_db.py file to create database for the APP.
 To run the Flask APP just run the main.py file after installing packages in requirements.txt.
+In order to run testcases run test_api.py file.

 1. There are six APIs with proper validation of Authorization using jwt token for all the APIs with username and password.